rchain/architecture-docs/execution_model/rhovm.rst

     *Figure - RChain Execution Sequence*

-This sequence portrays a request for a contract that is sent to the node operators validating transactions in that namespace.
-On each node, the request is recieved by the virtual machine system thread that handles work requests.
+This sequence portrays a client request for a contract that is sent to all node operators validating transactions for the superset of contracts in the namespace of the requested contract.
+On each node, the request is recieved by a VM system contract (thread) that handles work requests.

 For brevity, this representation sidesteps the consensus requirement of each system contract.
 In practice, each system contract may posess many protocols that are themselves subject to consensus.
 During the course of each contract, many transactions will be requested and need to be committed before progress on other parts of the contract can be made.